 Fees: £8,300 (flexible payment plans available)

-Application deadline: 29 August 2022.
-We recommend applying as early as you can to secure your place.
+Application deadline: January 2024 (TBC).
+Applications are open for both UK and international students.
+Apply as soon as possible to secure your place.
 Visit our Apply Now page to start your application.

 The field of public health is evolving at an unprecedented rate.
 Now, more than ever, public health organisations are looking for professionals who can offer a unique range of knowledge, skills, and perspectives.

 Our online, part-time MSc Applied Public Health has been designed to help you develop the skills needed to meet these needs with confidence.
 The course covers a range of disciplines, including health protection, epidemiology, media and communication, and more.